hh-042/healthtech-hackathon/README.md

 # healthtech-hackathon

-Codebase for the HealthTech AI Hub Hackathon in collaboration with ExGen Dx.
-Development of an LLM-XGBoost model for predicting EXPAR DNA template performance and creation of a user-friendly web interface.
+This repository contains the code and data used to create a website which predicts EXPAR DNA template performance using an LLM-XGBoost model.
+This project was developed as part of the HealthTech AI Hub hackathon in collaboration with ExGen Dx (formerly Linear Diagnostics Ltd).

+This project builds on previous work: Qian J. et al. Sequence dependence of isothermal DNA amplification via EXPAR.
+Nucleic Acids Research.
+2012;40(11). https://doi.org/10.1093/nar/gks230